 I should add that I am no longer a solicitor as I closed my law firm down in 2013 (to concentrate on other work) – but I have not forgotten how to do it!
 However, as I am no longer a solicitor authorised to represent clients in litigation, my service is limited to providing advice and guidance to help you do it yourself.
 For many landlords, this is all they want.

-You can get access to the Eviction Guide by joining Landlord Law as a +Plus member which will cost you
+You can get access to the Eviction Guide by joining Landlord Law as a Business Level member which will cost you

 There are also several online analysis tools to help you find the right type of proceedings for your situation and we have all the possession notices for you to prepare yourself (with guidance on drafting and service).